asuc-octo/berkeleytime/README.md

 - \<feature branch name\>: finalize features here then merge to master when done
 - **master: please only merge when your feature is complete and ready to be deployed**
 - production: this branch is now deprecated and is no longer linked to our production site

+To deploy to production, go into GitLab and click on the “deploy to production” button after staging.berkeleytime.com.
+Prod deployments can be rolled back by redeploying old commits of master branch.
+You can also view live versions of pull requests at \<branch name\>.berkeleytime.com.